 With the continuous globalization of the world’s economy, being proficient in a foreign language is not only beneficial but is also becoming an edge in the professional context.
 Aside from that, learning a foreign language can help students improve their memory, problem-solving skills, and spatial abilities while also expanding their worldview (Strauss, 2017).
 Depending on the college, a number of foreign language courses may be offered, including the following.

-Knowing the importance of general education in academic pursuits and beyond, students will find it easier to foster motivation for learning the general education classes.
+Knowing the importance of general education in academic pursuits and beyond, students will find it easier to foster motivation for learning general education classes.
 With the limited requirements to fulfill and a large number of classes to choose from, students might get stumped on what general courses they should take especially in light of the disruptions shaking up higher learning these days.
 In picking subjects, one must select courses that pique his/her interest.
 A student should use the general education course as a learning opportunity.
 Thus, it will be better to not choose a general education class just because it seems easy.
+Instead, select those that are not only applicable to one's major subjects but also those that can truly help in life after college.
+One should also be able to resolve uncertainties early on.
+If he or she is into music and technology, for example, "Is the music technology degree worth it?" would be an important question.